Loess Hills calendar photographers named

 Calendars can be found in local gift shops by late April.

-Photographers that will have their images in the calendar are Dave Burmeister, Karen Burmeister, and Jackie Thomsen, all of Logan, Iowa; Jean Regan and Mike Whye of Council Bluffs; Becky Muir and Randall Williams of Sioux City; Cy Enriques of Arkon; and Dale Gerdes of LaVista, Neb.
+Photographers that will have their images in the calendar are Dave Burmeister, Karen Burmeister, and Jackie Thomsen, all of Logan; Jean Regan and Mike Whye of Council Bluffs; Becky Muir and Randall Williams of Sioux City; Cy Enriques of Arkon; and Dale Gerdes of LaVista, Neb.

 (0) comments